akaFinn/flixel-modding/README.md

 - (Optional) HScript 2.6.0+

 ## Limitations
-- You cannot use flixel-modding for JavaScript or HTML5 targets.
+- You cannot use flixel-modding for JavaScript/HTML5 or Flash targets.

 ## Intended Usage
 flixel-modding is intended for developers of HaxeFlixel games who want to: